nicholasmcconnell/fitnesstracker/README.md

 ## Overview

 Fitness Tracker is a full stack application where users may enter, view, and track workouts.
 The database stores workout details such as: date, number of reps, sets, distance, and elapsed time.
-The data sets vary depending on whether the exercise is a cardio or resistance training exercse.
-With ChartJS and algorithms using JS's Date Object, workouts for the current week are displayed according to the date of their completion.
+The data sets vary depending on the exercise type.
+With ChartJS and algorithms incoporating JS's Date Object, workouts for the current week are displayed according to the date of their completion.

 Cardio exercises for the week are displayed via a line chart (distance) and a pie chart (exercise duration).
 Resistance exercises are displayed via a barchart (pounds lifted) and a pie chart (exercise duration).
 Additionaly, users are able to recall  exercise statisics from previous weeks.
 This app is built using a Mongo database with a Mongoose schema, Express route handling, ChartJS, Vanilla and ES6 Javascript.
-Exercises are associated with a partiuclar date using Javascript's Date Object.

 ## Utilizing the App

 - Experience the deployed app on Heroku: [Here](https://nmcconnell-fitnesstracker.herokuapp.com/ "Here")
 - When the user loads the page, they are given the option to log a new workout.
- - The user is able to add a workout and view successfully added workouts via the stats page which displays workouts for the current week.
+ - The user is able to add a workout and view successfully added workouts via the stats page displaying workouts for the current week.
 Here, users may also render past weeks exercises via the 'previous' and 'next' buttons.

 ## Demonstration
 <p align="center">